 This is exactly the purpose of the Optimum Reference State.
 Figure 5 shows how key ORS performance attributes influence the addressable reliability elements that in turn influence Overall Machine Criticality.
 Everything is connected.

 Additionally, failure modes and effects analysis (FMEA) can be used to assign priority to ORS attribute improvements.
-For more information on FMEA as it applies to machinery lubrication, see www.machinerylubrication.com/Read/17/fmea-process.
+Read FMEA Process for Lubrication Failures for more detail.

 Figure 6.
 This OMC matrix illustrates how improvements in lubricant